TIBCOSoftware/flogo/docs/content/development/flows/tensorflow/inferencing-tf.md

 ---
-title: Inferencing TensorFlow Models
+title: Inferencing
 weight: 4220
 ---

-Before you begin with the [ML Inferencing activity](https://github.com/TIBCOSoftware/flogo-contrib/tree/master/activity/inference), refer to the [Flows > TensorFlow > Getting Started](../../flows/tensorflow/getting-started/) documentation.
+Before you begin with the [ML Inferencing activity](https://github.com/TIBCOSoftware/flogo-contrib/tree/master/activity/inference), refer to the [Flows > TensorFlow > Getting Started](../../tensorflow/getting-started/) documentation.

 ## Overview of the Inferencing Activity